 Use a small screwdriver to remove excess adhesive from the grout lines.
 Wipe any smeared mortar from the tile surfaces with a damp cloth.
 Use a pair of needlenose pliers to carefully remove the spacers at the corners.
 Let the tile to set for at least 24 hours.

 Grout the Tile

-Once the adhesive is dry use your putty knife to apply grout to the seams.
-Try to be as precise as possible, using your fingers to direct the grout down into the gaps.
+Mix a small batch of grout as directed by the manufacturer.
+Apply the grout to the grout lines around the tile, using a putty knife.
+You can also use your fingers to force the grout down into the gaps.
 Wipe off any excess that gets on the surface of the tiles with a cloth.

-The sealer will soak into the stone, creating an invisible barrier across it while also making the... individual tiles shimmer with enhanced color.
+Clean the entire surface of the floor with warm water, making sure that you remove all dirt and debris.
+Allow this to dry thoroughly.
+Apply a commercial-grade below-surface natural stone sealer to the entire floor as directed by the manufacturer.
+The sealer will soak into the stone, creating an invisible barrier and making the individual tiles shimmer with enhanced color.
 This will help to blend the new piece into the rest of the installation.